kubernetes/enhancements/keps/sig-instrumentation/2831-kubelet-tracing/README.md

 ###### What are other known failure modes?

-  - [The controller is misconfigured and cannot talk to the collector or the collector cannot send traces to the backend]
+  - [The kubelet is misconfigured and cannot talk to the collector or the kubelet cannot send traces to the backend]
     - Detection: How can it be detected via metrics?
 Stated another way: how can an operator troubleshoot without logging into a master or worker node?
       **kubelet logs, component logs, collector logs**
-    - Mitigations: **Disable KubeletTracing, update collector, backend configuration**
+    - Mitigations: **Fix the kubelet configuration, update collector, backend configuration**
     - Diagnostics: What are the useful log messages and their required logging levels that could help debug the issue? **go-opentelemetry sdk provides logs indicating failure**
-    - Testing: To be added.
+    - Testing: It isn't particularly useful to test misconfigurations.

 ## Implementation History